greg-raven/grus/_posts/2013-04-20-what-gun-show-loophole.md

 Here is a link to find your representatives. <https://capwiz.com/gunowners/dbq/officials/>

-And remember, if all else fails, the only thing they can’t take from you is your ability and willingness to use the guns you have to defend yourself against all enemies, foreign and domestic so make sure YOU ARE TRAINED.
+And remember, if all else fails, the only thing they can't take from you is your ability and willingness to use the guns you have to defend yourself against all enemies, foreign and domestic so make sure YOU ARE TRAINED.

 Go here <https://www.frontsight.com/patriot/> to grab a 5 Day Front Sight Course, plus 30 State Concealed Weapons Permit, and our entire set of 7 Front Sight Training Manuals for only $200.